StefanSmith/your-code-as-a-crime-scene-tools/README.md

 Useful for creating a file to pass to [`teamMapFile`](#teamMapFile).

+### `non-team-authors`
+Reports the authors missing from a team map file (specified by the mandatory `teamMapFile` parameter) who made commits to the specified repositories during the specified time period.

+Useful for progressively adding authors to a team map file.
+See [`teamMapFile`](#teamMapFile) for how this file can be used to perform analyses at a team level.

 ## Clearing local data

 File change history and lines of code counts are cached between executions.
 Results are also written to disk.